-A well equipped fire and police department serves the village.
-A staff of full-time and paid-on-call firefighters stand-by ready to battle any fire and the police department is staffed by both full-time and auxiliary police officers keeping a watchful eye on the community.
+The Village Hall also housed the Police Department until the Police and Fire Department Building was constructed in 1955.
+A well-equipped fire and police department now protects the villagers.
+A full-time staff of firemen and paid volunteers stand by ready to battle any blaze and the police department is staffed by both paid auxiliary police and full-time policemen keeping a watchful eye on the community.